 Note: In your research, you’ve likely noticed different editors use different names for similar services, and you’re probably thinking, “Get it together, editors!”
 I’m with you—we need to have a worldwide convention and get it together!
 Well, until that happens, I have done my best to clarify each service I provide.
 Please do not hesitate to ask me any questions.

-Manuscript Critique/Evaluation (with written report)
+Manuscript Critique/Evaluation (with in-text comments and written report)

-This service is for anyone who has written a solid first draft and is ready for a set of trained eyes to provide suggestions for content and structural improvement.
-It’s especially important for those with publishing intentions or those who’ve had trouble selling their manuscript to an agent or publishing house.
+This service is for anyone who has written a first draft and is ready for a set of trained eyes to provide suggestions for content and structural improvement.
+It’s especially important for those with publishing intentions or those who’ve had trouble selling their manuscript to an agent or a publishing house.

 This critique will focus primarily on content: I will note strengths and weaknesses of the manuscript, concerning elements like organization, structure, plot, pacing, and characterization.
 I will also alert you to confusing or problematic areas, plot or narrative gaps, and error patterns.
-Depending on your goal for the manuscript (traditional publication, e-book, or self-publishing), I will offer ideas to enhance its marketability as well.
+Depending on your goal for the manuscript (traditional publication, e-book, self-publishing), I will offer ideas to enhance its marketability as well.

 Picture Book Critique (with in-text comments and written report)

 While picture books have a much lower word count than, say, a novel, a solid critique is no less important.
 I will make in-text comments and also include a content-rich letter for you to keep, packed full with suggestions and resources.
 I can also help guide you through the publishing process.

 This edit is focused on structural development, organization, and clarity.
 It may involve rearranging chapters or paragraphs for impact or clarity; adding transitional words or sentences; and clarifying content on a sentence-by-sentence level.
 What makes this service different from developmental editing is the freedom you give me to edit—essentially, you are giving me permission to edit your draft as I see fit.